Farmers all over the world are switching to industrial Hemp as the benefits are many!

 Industrial hemp is made up of varieties of cannabis sativa that contain less than 0.3% THC as described earlier.
 It is an annual broadleaf plant with a taproot and is capable of very rapid growth under ideal growing conditions.
 The female flowers and seed set are indeterminate, meaning that the seeds continue to develop and mature over an extended period of time.
 This means there are both ripe and immature seeds on the same plants at time of grain harvest.

-When growing hemp as a fiber crop, hemp may grow to a height of 2-4 m without branching.
+When grown as a fiber crop, hemp may grow to a height of 2-4 m without branching.
 In dense plantings, the bottom leaves atrophy due to the exclusion of sunlight.
 Male plants die back after shedding pollen.

 For grain production, the plants may branch and reach heights of only 2-3 m.
 Tall plants do not necessarily produce more grain than short ones.
 Shorter plants are preferred for combining.